-- Allow your Celebrant to advise on creative ideas, themes, ritual and choreography – most celebrants are very experienced and can offer some great suggestions.
+- Allow your Celebrant to advise you!
+When it comes to creative ideas, themes, ritual and choreography – most celebrants are very experienced and can offer some great suggestions.
 In particular they will be able to advise on a number of different internal ceremonies such as Hand Fasting, Ring Warming, Wine or Beer Ceremonies, to name but a few.
-Vows and Promises are key to the ceremony and a Celebrant will be able to assist with ideas and suggestions so that the couple feel they really are having their day, their way, and true to their love story and beliefs.
+Your personal Vows and Promises are key to the ceremony and a Celebrant will be able to assist with ideas and suggestions so that you’ll feel you really are having your day, your way, and true to your love story and beliefs.

 I hope these top 5 tips have helped to answer some of the questions you may have had about hiring a Celebrant for your Wedding Ceremony, but should you have any further questions please don’t hesitate to contact me for an informal chat.
 As a member of the Fellowship of Professional Celebrants myself and my colleagues would be delighted to have the opportunity to create and conduct your wedding.

 Katja and Hayley – Bilingual Ceremony